BREAKING: Turkey drops opposition to Sweden, Finland joining Nato

-Turkey has withdrawn its opposition to Finland and Sweden joining Nato, Swedish Prime Minister Magdalena Andersson and Finnish President Sauli Niinisto said late on June 28.
+Turkey late on June 28 surprised observers by unexpectedly withdrawing its opposition to Finland and Sweden joining Nato, giving the Western defence bloc a shot in the arm and dealing Russia a blow.

-The development comes as a surprise as most analysts expected Turkish President Recep Tayyip Erdogan to not make any such move until at least the conclusion of Nato’s Madrid summit, now under way and set to run for three days.
-But if there are no hitches, the unanimous acceptance of the Nordic nations' bid to join the defence alliance will enable Nato to demonstrate its unity to Moscow during the summit while the Ukraine-Russia war continues to rage.
+Most analysts were expecting Turkish President Recep Tayyip Erdogan—who has attempted to maintain Turkey’s good relations with both Moscow and Kyiv, arguing he is a potential peacemaker in the Ukraine war—to not make any such decision until at least the conclusion of Nato’s June 28-30 Madrid summit.
+Provided there are no hitches, what is now the unanimous acceptance of the Nordic nations' bid to join the defence alliance by all its members will enable Nato to demonstrate its unity to the Kremlin and put “more Nato” on Russia’s doorstep as the war continues to rage.

-Turkey, as the only Nato member that was standing in the way of Finland and Sweden joining the military bloc, accused the two Nordic countries of allowing Kurdish militants and terrorists space to “incubate” in their societies.
+Turkey threatened to veto Finland and Sweden’s Nato applications after raising accusations that the two countries allow Kurdish militants and terrorists space to “incubate” in their societies.
+However, many analysts concluded Erdogan’s real concern was to use his leverage in the membership matter to get arms bans applied to Ankara by the US and many European countries lifted, while also playing hardball to strike a tough pose ahead of elections that must take place in Turkey within a year.

-A statement from Finnish leader Niinisto said: "We had a thorough meeting with President of Turkey Recep Tayyip Erdogan and Prime Minister of Sweden Magdalena Andersson, facilitated by secretary general of Nato Jens Stoltenberg.
+After the Nato admittance agreement with Turkey was announced, Finnish President Sauli Niinisto said in a statement: "We had a thorough meeting with President of Turkey Recep Tayyip Erdogan and Prime Minister of Sweden Magdalena Andersson, facilitated by secretary general of Nato Jens Stoltenberg.

 "As a result of that meeting, our foreign ministers signed a trilateral memorandum which confirms that Turkey will at the Madrid summit this week support the invitation of Finland and Sweden to become members of Nato."